MichaelCurrin/dev-cheatsheets/docs/deploy.md

 # Deploy

-Setup this project on GitHub Pages.
+Set up this project on GitHub Pages.

 1. Add this project to your GitHub repos.
 2. Go to Settings.